Nezhinskiy/Nezhinskiy/README.md

 # Hi!
-I'm Mikhail.
-Python developer.
+I'm Mikhail, Python developer.
+And I'm open to work :wink:

 ### I develop parsing scripts and WebApps for them, telegram bots, websites on Django, also I deploy projects on servers and set up CI/CD.

-#### Right now I'm working on improving my pet-project <a href="https://assetsloop.com/">Assets Loops</a>.
-This is a service for parsing cryptocurrency rates and scoring the most profitable combinations.
-(I can share the repository on request)
+#### Right now I'm working on improving my Open Source project <a href="https://github.com/Nezhinskiy/Assets-Loop">Assets Loops</a>.
+This is free web application (built with Python + JavaScript) designed to assist in trading across crypto exchanges, currency markets, and banks using an arbitrage strategy.

 <p align='center'>
     <a href='https://github.com/mrhrifat?tab=repositories&sort=stargazers'>